 The benchmark for group materiality was selected as 1% of revenue in the year.
-Revenue was deemed to be the most appropriate metric for group materiality as revenue growth and expansion is a key performance indicator.
-Revenue was considered to be more appropriate than the profit/loss in the year due to the fluctuation in this metric from previous years.
+Revenue was deemed to be the most appropriate metric for group materiality as revenue growth is a key performance indicator.

-The benchmark selected for the parent company materiality was 1% of the net asset value, as the parent company is not revenue generating, the significant balances in the financial statements are the investments in the trading subsidiaries.
+The benchmark selected for the parent company materiality was 1% of the net asset value, as the parent company is not revenue generating, and the significant balances in the financial statements are the investments in, and amounts advanced, to the trading subsidiaries.

 We use performance materiality to reduce to an appropriately low level the probability that the aggregate of uncorrected and undetected misstatements exceeds overall materiality.
 Specifically, we use performance materiality in determining the scope of our audit and the nature and extent of our testing of account balances, classes of transactions and disclosures.
-Given 2022 was our first year as auditors and the trading difficulties encountered by the group in the year, we have concluded that 60% of materiality is appropriate to set performance materiality for both the group and parent company.
+We have increased the performance materiality from 60% to 70% of overall materiality for both the group and parent company as this is our second year as auditors and we did not identify any material errors or adjustments in the prior period.

-While materiality for the group financial statements as a whole was set at £950,000, each significant component of the group was audited to an overall materiality ranging between £440,000 and £560,000, with performance materiality set at 60%.
+While materiality for the group financial statements as a whole was set at £1,100,000, each significant component of the group was audited to an overall materiality ranging between £940,000 and £536,000, with performance materiality set at 70%.
 We applied the concept of materiality in planning and performing our audit and in evaluating the effects of misstatement.